shakinanthakumar-lab/shakinanthakumar-lab/README.md

 <div align="center">

-> A motivated undergraduate learning Java and building a strong foundation in IT and Management.
+> A dedicated undergraduate building skills in Java, IT systems, and management while learning step by step.

 </div>